 Of course, many customers will still want to use traditional channels to make a claim, but in offering a wide range of contact points, as well as a speedy resolution to their query, insurance brands are more likely to increase their customer retention rates.

-Contact us to talk about your Contact Centre requirements.
+Contact us to talk about your Contact Centre requirements and how we can help customer retention in the insurance industry.

 Published in NS Insurance 29th October 2019.